-St. Bartholomew School is pleased to announce that we have established the Ave Maria National Junior Honor Society Chapter at our school.
+St. Bartholomew School established the Ave Maria National Junior Honor Society Chapter at our school in 2015.
 The cardinal qualities of scholarship, leadership, service, citizenship, and character are worthy of encouragement at all schools.
 The selection procedures are as follows:

 The minimum cumulative grade point average (GPA) allowable is 93 percent.